Carlingford, New South Wales: Orchard country

 The need for food and economic development in the colony expanded white settlement to Parramatta in late 1788.
 Over the 1790s land grants for farms in the Parramatta area extended to what is now known as the Carlingford district, Kissing Point, North Brush, The Ponds, Field of Mars.
 Grants were given to Cox, Mobbs, Arndell and others.

-Hard labor was required to clear land of the thick bush and then to cultivate, fence and provide housing.
+Hard labour was required to clear land of the thick bush and then to cultivate, fence and provide housing.
 Many struggled with low yields of grain, lack of pig, sheep and cattle stock and isolation.
 Land ownership often turned over many times with larger land owners moving in during the early 1800s including Holt, Barrington, Randal, Kent, Samuel Marsden and John Macarthur.

 Fruit growing had become the primary industry in the area by the 1830s as the larger estates were divided into smaller tenant or owner occupied holdings and a second wave of settlers moved into the area.
 Orange, other citrus, stone fruit, apple and pear orchards were common interspersed with crops such as potatoes and peas.
 Familiar names in the district, often from a convict background, had set down roots including the Mobbs, Eyles, Spurway, Sonter and other families.

 Other economic activity in the district included timber getting from around 1817 with the government convict sawmill operating until about 1830 at the Pennant Hills Sawing Establishment at Barren Ridges (Epping).
 Timber was hauled to the Pennant Hills Wharf opened in 1817 at Ermington on the Parramatta River.
 Timber continued to be cut by private contractors into the 20th century.
 The Pennant Hills blue metal quarry at Dundas was also active from the 1830s.

 A public telephone and telegraph service at the Carlingford Post Office began in December 1892 and gas mains were entering the district around the same time.

 On the eve of Federation, Carlingford was struggling through the great 1890s economic depression but was poised to once again become a prosperous agricultural district.
 It had a private railway to take goods to market, '... a public school with 235 scholars and staff of six teachers, telephone and money order office, two lines of coaches, five stores, and blacksmith and baker's shop'.

 After Federation 1901

 Early century

-The new Federated nation of Australia was at war when it came into existence in the new century on 1 January 1901.
-Some local men were away serving for the British in the Second Anglo-Boer war in South Africa.
+The newly federated nation of Australia was at war when it came into existence on 1 January 1901, with some local men away serving for the British in the Second Anglo-Boer war in South Africa.
 Locally the failing private railway from Clyde to Pennant Hills had been taken over by the state government.
 With the latter station renamed Carlingford, the line reopened on 1 August 1901.